bootique/bootique-parent/README.md

-# bootique-parent
-A prent POM for Bootique, its extensions, and optionally - Bootique-based apps
+A parent POM for Bootique, its extensions, and optionally - Bootique-based apps